Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice: Abstract

 \section{Abstract}

-Motivated by the recent discovery of charge density wave (CDW) order in the magnetic kagom\'e metal FeGe, we study the single-orbital $t$-$U$-$V_1$-$V_2$ model on the kagom\'e lattice, where $U$, $V_1$, and $V_2$ are the onsite, nearest neighbor, and next-nearest-neighbor Coulomb repulsions, respectively.
+Motivated by the recent discovery of charge density wave (CDW) order in the magnetic kagom\'e metal FeGe, we study the single-orbital $t$-$U$-$V_1$-$V_2$ model on the kagom\'e lattice, where $U$, $V_1$, and $V_2$ are the onsite, nearest neighbor, and next-nearest-neighbor Coulomb interactions, respectively.
 When the Fermi level lies in the flat band, the instability toward ferromagnetic (FM) order gives rise to a FM half-metal at sufficiently large onsite $U$.
 Intriguingly, at band filling $n=17/24$, the Fermi level crosses the van Hove singularity of the spin-minority bands of the half-metal.
-We show that, due to the unique geometry and sublattice interference on the kagom\'e lattice at van Hove singularity, the intersite Coulomb interactions $V_1$ and $V_2$ drive a real and an imaginary bond-ordered $2a_0 \times 2a_0$ CDW instability, respectively.
+We show that, due to the unique geometry and sublattice interference on the kagom\'e lattice at van Hove singularity, the inter-site Coulomb interactions $V_1$ and $V_2$ drive a real and an imaginary bond-ordered $2a_0 \times 2a_0$ CDW instability, respectively.
 The FM loop current CDW with complex bond orders is a spin-polarized Chern insulator exhibiting the quantum anomalous Hall effect.
 The bond fluctuations are found to be substantially enhanced compared to the corresponding nonmagnetic kagom\'e metals at van Hove filling, providing a concrete model realization of the bond-ordered CDWs, including the FM loop current CDW, over the onsite charge density ordered states.
-When the spins are partially polarized, we find that the formation of bond-ordered CDWs enhances substantially the ordered magnetic moments.
-These findings provide physical insights for the emergence of loop-current and bond-ordered CDW and their interplay with magnetism on the kagom\'e lattice, with possible connections to the magnetic kagom\'e metal FeGe.
+When the spins are partially polarized at an intermediate $U$, we find that the interplay of CDW and magnetism enables the formation of real and complex bond-ordered CDWs, and the CDW transition is accompanied by a substantial enhancement in the ordered magnetic moments.
+These findings provide physical insights for the emergence of $2a_0 \times 2a_0$ CDWs and their interplay with magnetism on the kagom\'e lattice, and capture the essential physics observed experimentally in FeGe.